fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         5. Edit the product.
         6. Click the "Update" button.
     - Expected Result:
-        - The product/item is updated sucessfully.
+        - The product/item is updated successfully.

 ### Delete the product/item (completed)
 - Scenario 1: Successfully delete the product/item